SmileiPIC/Smilei/doc/Sphinx/laser_offset.rst

 plane.

 The general technique is taken from [Thiele2016]_ but it has been improved for parallel computation in both 2D and 3D geometries.
+Further below, another improvement is presented: the propagation towards a tilted plane.

 ----